-I’m hoping you can guess from the title of this blog post that I support both conventional and organic foods.
-And by reading this post I’m not trying to sway you one way or the other.
+I’m hoping you can guess from the title of this blog post that I support both organic and non-organic [conventional] grocery and/or food items.
+And by reading this post please know I’m not trying to sway you one way or the other when it comes to feeding yourself and your family.
 I want you to make an informed decision for yourself, and hope you’ll continue to make my healthy recipes and read my family-feeding tips even if we agree to disagree.
 And for those of you who decide otherwise, I’ve shared a few bloggers on the bottom of this post who I’d say are more pro-organic [I love their stuff too] and they have some great posts on this discussion as well.
 So let’s get back to my grocery cart, where you’ll find a mix of organic and conventional foods.
 And ok, maybe a few processed foods.
 Because I want my kids to eat a S’more with a graham cracker!!!
 Here’s why:

 Healthy to me encompasses so much more than just food.
 It’s relationships with my family and friends.
-It’s getting enough sleep at night [which I’m clearly lacking].
-It’s surrounding myself with positivity and things I enjoy— such as Mike & Mike on ESPN, walks with my kiddos and hubby, and a third cup of coffee.
+It’s getting enough sleep at night [which is hard to come by these days].
+It’s surrounding myself with positivity and things I enjoy— such as walks listening to a favorite podcast, playing outside with the kids, and a third cup of coffee.
 It’s also eating foods I KNOW that are good for me and my body: whole [meaning minimally processed] fruits, vegetables, lean protein and whole grains.
-My viewpoint is similar if not the same as USDA’s MyPlate recommendations—- which could very well be changing with the new Dietary Guidelines for Americans coming out later this year.
+My viewpoint is similar if not the same as USDA’s MyPlate recommendations—- which was developed based on the Dietary Guidelines for Americans.
 I choose minimally processed when I can but I’m not stressing over the processed when I do eat it.
 I just make it a point to choose the simplest ingredients whenever possible.
 Healthy to me is also having the opportunity to teach others to be confident in the kitchen [by providing you with simple, healthy recipes].
 You may know all the nutrition and health facts in the world, but if you can’t figure out how to sauté a vegetable you might be in trouble.

 Both organic and conventionally produced foods are equally wholesome and nutritious—- this is ensured by strict government standards.
 The Food and Drug Administration and United States Department of Agriculture routinely monitor the food supply for chemical residues and post the results on their websites.
-The difference is in on-farm management practices, including feed and antibiotic use, but again there’s no significant difference in the end result: the food!
+The difference is in on-farm management practices, including feed and antibiotic use, but again there’s no significant difference in the end result: the food and it’s nutritional quality!
 The quality and nutrients in organic and conventional food are more often than not the same.
-There’s no doubt that the farming practices are different.
+There’s no doubt that the farming practices are different [minimally].
 But again, I trust the regulations in place and feel that most farmers, if not all of them, will follow the rules [again based on my experience in the beef industry].

 And as I’m about to step off my soapbox here’s what I know: As a Mom, I’m worried about many things.
-I’m worried that my toddler isn’t saying two words together.
-I’m worried that my baby isn’t getting enough attention because I’m always actively playing with big bro.
-I’m worried that they’ll catch on to habits of yelling since they sometimes [keyword, sometimes] hear Mom raise her voice.
+I’m worried that my 7 year old struggles with anxiety.
+I’m worried that my 3 year old has to repeat preschool.
+I’m worried that all of my kids will catch on to habits of yelling since they sometimes [keyword, sometimes] hear Mom raise her voice.
 Oh and yes, I’m worried that they more often than not turn their noses up at vegetables.
 Isn’t that enough to be concerned about at this point in time in their life?
 So forgive me if my worries aren’t focused on this great debate.
 This blog isn’t meant to be a place for that, hence why I don’t frequently post on this topic.
-I just felt like I needed to share where I stand.
+I just felt like I needed to share an update as to where I stand.

 While I’m OK with buying conventional foods and yes, the occasional processed [S’more example], I don’t discourage you from buying foods based on the organic vs. conventional premise.
 BUT PLEASE, make sure you yourself are FIRST sticking with the BASICS of healthy eating with plenty of fruits, veggies, whole grains and high-quality protein.
 And minimally processed when you can.
 But I ask you one thing: Don’t judge.
 Because my budget, priorities, and worries may be different than yours and are likely different from the shopper in the next lane over.
 And I promise not to judge you.
 Because if dye free, organic, gluten-free, etc. is important to you, there has to be a reason.
 And I respect that!